balancespring/homelab/README.md

 # homelab
-Home of the Balance.Spring CICD Homelab!
+Home of the Balance.Spring DevOps Homelab!
 Same great infrastructure, now more code-ier!